 Any time.
 Any venue.
 Doesn’t matter.
 Home cooking won’t save the Panthers from getting blown out by the Buccaneers.
 The only area Carolina has a talent edge is in the backfield with Christian McCaffrey.
 Otherwise, this is a complete mismatch.

 - Week 16 prediction: Buccaneers 42, Panthers 24

 Playing at the Superdome is never easy, and there’s a familiarity factor here, as Panthers offensive coordinator Joe Brady spent time on the Saints staff under Sean Payton.
 Due to Payton’s superior experience and New Orleans’ better all-around defensive talent, it’s hard to envision New Orleans not getting at least one win off Carolina this year.

 - Week 17 prediction: Saints 35, Panthers 27

 |Sunday, Jan.
 9||1:00 PM||FOX|

-Asking Darnold to square off with the Super Bowl champion Buccaneers, who are returning all their starters on offense and defense, and even manage a split as he adjusts to his new surroundings in Carolina is a big ask.
+Asking Darnold to square off with the Super Bowl champion Buccaneers, who are returning all their starters on offense and defense, is a big ask — never mind doing so twice in a three-game span to finish the schedule.
 Tom Brady and the Bucs have too many weapons for the Panthers to ultimately keep up with.